Hearing Test For Kids - Top Tips for at Home Testing

 Children use their hearing to learn about the world around them and develop communication skills.
 The impact of hearing loss on a developing child can be significant, so the sooner issues are detected, and treatment or management is provided, the better the outcomes will be for a child with hearing loss.

 The Sound Scouts hearing check comes in the form of a fun, interactive mobile game, so children don’t even know they’re being tested.
-The test takes 8 minutes, but there are some key things you should know before you start testing.
-Push that download button on your phone or iPad, and let’s get ready to test!
+The test takes 8 minutes, but you should know some key things before you start testing.
+Download the Sound Scouts app on your phone or iPad, and let’s get ready to test!

 1. Ensure you’re using a decent quality pair of headphones